OpenNebula/docs/source/deployment/vmware_infrastructure_setup/datastore_setup.rst

 Limitations
 ================================================================================

-- No support for snapshots in the vCenter datastore.
+* No support for snapshots in the vCenter datastore.
-- Only one disk is allowed per directory in the vCenter datastores.
+* Only one disk is allowed per directory in the vCenter datastores.
-- Datastore names cannot contain spaces.
+* Datastore names cannot contain spaces.
+* Image names cannot contain spaces.

 Requirements
 ================================================================================